 After three days of dedicated bird watching, we finally arrived at Prince Edward and Marion Island.
 “Albatross Thursday” and what a spectacle.
 Thousands of birds and penguins held us in awe as we braved the ferocious wind from the approaching storm.

-With the storm just off Marion, the wind intensified, and we were buffeted by 100 km winds and heavy seas.
+With the storm just off Marion, the wind intensified, and 100 km winds and heavy seas buffeted us.
 Captain Pinto of the MSC Orchestra cancelled our plan to sail past the two islands and a further 100km south.
 They were expecting 10m swells and severe winds.
 Unfortunately, we had to turn back and head for home ahead of the impending storm.

 For many, this was a massive disappointment as we never got to see Marion Island, nor did we get to spend time in the proximity of the Island enjoying the prolific birdlife.